NoahMacDonald1/387_earthquake/README.md

 - Vibration Sensor(s)
   - Analog
   - Piezoelectric would be easier, spring-based is likely doable with changes.
+  - This project uses 2 sensors, but can easily scale up or down.
 - LCD Screen
-  - This project will not use an I2C equipped screen.
+  - This project uses a standard 1602A LCD.
 Rewrites will be necessary if you would like to use one.
+- 10K Ohm Potentiometer
+  - For the LCD
+- LEDs (Optional)

 IDEAS FOR EXPANSION:
 - Use several sensors to triangulate the origin of the vibration based on the detected strength.